JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Gets the drop-cap parameters of the paragraph that contains this range.

 ```
-FUNCTION CTextRange2.GetDropCap (BYVAL pcLine AS LONG PTR, BYVAL pPosition AS LONG PTR) AS HRESULT
+FUNCTION GetDropCap (BYVAL pcLine AS LONG PTR, BYVAL pPosition AS LONG PTR) AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->GetDropCap(m_pTextRange2, pcLine, pPosition))
    RETURN m_Result
 END FUNCTION